rrich-kray/employee-tracker/README.md

 ## Usage

 Employee tracker is a node.js application that allows you to store, view, update and delete employee, department and role data.
 Start the application by running the index.js file in a bash terminal.
-The user will be prompted to choose an action.
+The user will be prompted to choose one of the following actions:

 ![employee tracker main menu](./assets/images/screen1.png)